-Every year after you become eligible for benefits, your primary insurance amount is adjusted to keep up with inflation as measured by the Consumer Price Index for Urban Wage Earners and Clerical Workers (CPI-W).
+Every year after you reach age 62, your primary insurance amount is adjusted to keep up with inflation as measured by the Consumer Price Index for Urban Wage Earners and Clerical Workers (CPI-W).
 When your PIA is adjusted upward for inflation, it increases not only your retirement benefit, but also any other benefits that are based on your PIA (e.g., your spouse’s spousal benefits).

 - Your “primary insurance amount” (PIA) is the monthly retirement benefit you would receive if you claimed benefits at “full retirement age” (FRA).

 - Your primary insurance amount is calculated based on your 35 highest-earning years (after adjusting prior years’ earnings for wage inflation).